mozilla/extension-workshop/README.md

 ```
 - title: "Page Name"
   url: "/content-guidelines/page-name/"
-  draft: true
+  draft-label: true
 ```

-#### Controlling draft state
+#### Controlling draft labelling

-If you don't want the page to appear as a draft or as and when it's ready remove `draft: true` from the relevant entry in `_data/content-guidelines.yaml`
+If you don't want the page to be labelled as a draft, as and when it's ready remove `draft-label: true` from the relevant entry in `_data/content-guidelines.yaml`

 ## Deployment